rackerlabs/support-how-to/content/cloud-databases/choosing-the-right-database-with-rackspace-cloud-databases.md

 ### Benefits of using MySQL

-MySQL offers the following benefits:
+MySQL offers the following benefit:

 - Upstream is controlled by Oracle.

 ### MySQL limitations

-MySQL has the following limitations:
+MySQL has the following limitation:

 - Bug fixes are delayed behind forks that might have already been resolved by community patches.

-### Percona server overview
+### Percona Server overview

 Percona Server is a good solution for customers who want improved performance right out of the box and want to maintain close (but not